About the Project

 We plan on meeting our Project Partner’s criteria by designing a driving game that employs attention and hidden objects as mechanics to get across our message.
 We will focus primarily on developing a fun game that draws the attention of the players to the game so that they do not notice the randomly generated surprises coded in.

 To be exact, we will code a driving game where the player is faced with various challenges.
-The main aim of the game for the player will be to follow certain road signs to remain on the correct route (while multiple “wrong” signs will also be there to make it a bit more challenging).
+The main aim of the game for the player will be to follow certain road signs to remain on the correct route.
+There will be coins placed on the road for the player to collect, as well as obstacles that the player must avoid.
 Alongside, we will be providing certain “surprise elements” right on the player’s line of vision throughout the journey that we assume the player will never notice.
-After the end of the game, the player will be asked questions related to the surprise elements and will subsequently be educated about the concept of inattentional blindness.
+The player will be so focused on getting the coins and avoiding the obstacles that they may not notice the surprise elements.
+Once the player reaches the end of the game, a cutscene will play to show them all of the surprise elements.
+Realizing that they did not notice these objects will help them understand the concept of inattentional blindness.